merylcarey/acmcelwee.github.io/training-with-me.md

 Each session is tailored to your unique body, needs, and goals.
 Whether your goal is to lose fat, gain muscle, enhance performance, or simply get moving, I can help you get there.
 Expect to work hard and be challenged, while becoming educated on fitness and maximizing your potential!

 ### Training Philosophy
-I believe that balance is key and value the benefit of adding variety into a workout program, helping you to maintain fitness on a well-rounded level.
+I believe that balance is key and value the benefit of adding variety into each workout program, helping you to maintain fitness on a well-rounded level.
 I have developed expertise in the following areas:

 * **Strength Training**
 * **Weight Lifting**